SherifSabri/ImageSegmentationWithDeeplab/README.md

 # Image Segmentation With Deeplab
-Image Segmentation using Deeplab v3 for CS256 Group E
+Image Segmentation using Deeplab v3+

 ## Summary
 <p>Experiminting with Quantization of Tensorflow Models on various datasets with the DeepLab v3 Decoder architecture and MobileNet v2 Encoder architectureusing using a variety of techniques including